yxuansu/SimCTG/contrastive_search_explanation/README.md

        return next_id
    ```

-   As shown in above codes, the degeneration penalty and the model confidence are added to re-rank these candidate tokens, which follows this formulation:
+   As shown in the above code, the degeneration penalty and the model confidence are added to re-rank these candidate tokens, which follows this formulation:

    ![](https://user-images.githubusercontent.com/27548710/192125120-ca0ddb4d-70da-4489-b65d-885a0c8f96fc.png)